Candle Waxes FAQ

 Q: What is the difference when comparing soy and paraffin waxes?

-A: The differences in soy and paraffin are explained in our Candle Making University in the Waxes and Additives section.
+A: The differences in soy and paraffin are explained in our Candle Making University in the Intro to Candle Waxes section.
 We also have a very informative blog titled, "Soy vs. Paraffin: The Big Debate!" that discusses these waxes and their difference in great depth.

 Q: Why can I smell the candle when it's lit but not when it's burning?